BYD Seagull vs Nissan Leaf: Ultra-Affordable EV Showdown - ThinkEV Canada comparison

 Both the Seagull and the Leaf suffer meaningful range loss in cold weather.
 The question is how much, through what mechanism, and what the long-term consequences are.

 Seat heaters and a heated steering wheel are more efficient than blasting cabin heat.
 The Leaf offers both on mid and upper trims.
-The Seagull offers heated front seats on most configurations.
+The Seagull is expected to offer the winter-comfort basics buyers now expect in this class, but exact Canadian trim equipment still needs confirmation.
 Using seat heat at low blower settings instead of cranking the cabin to 23 degrees can save 10–15% of winter range on either car.
 It's the single most effective driver behaviour for winter EV efficiency.

 Traction in winter conditions depends more on tires than on the car.
 Both vehicles are front-wheel drive with similar weight distribution.
 The Leaf's heavier weight provides a slight advantage in deep snow, as noted in the driving section.
 The Seagull's lighter weight means good winter tires are absolutely non-negotiable — and honestly, winter tires are non-negotiable for any vehicle in most of Canada, EV or otherwise.